kanaverse/bakana/docs/related/custom_datasets.md

   Unlike `summary()`, modality names should be one of `"RNA"`, `"ADT"` or `"CRISPR"` - developers should consider adding some setters to their `Dataset` class to enable users to specify a mapping between the modality names from `summary()` and those returned by this method.
 - `primary_ids`, an object specifying the primary feature identities for each submatrix in `matrix`.
-  Keys should correspond to the modality names in `matrix` and each value should be an array (usually of strings) containing the feature identities of the submatrix's rows.
+  Keys should correspond to the modality names in `matrix` and each value should be an array of strings (or `null`) containing the feature identities of the submatrix's rows.
-  Note that these identifiers are only used to find the intersection of features when combining multiple datasets;
+  These identifiers will be used to find the intersection of features when combining multiple datasets.
-  in rare situations, developers may choose to instead return a `null` value for any modality, and this will not raise an error in a single dataset analysis.
 - `features`, an object where each key is the name of a modality in `matrix`.
   Each modality-specific value is a `DataFrame` with one row per feature in the corresponding entry of `matrix`.
   Rows of `features[<modality>]` should be in the same order as the rows of `matrix.get(<modality>)`.